 I could write an entire blog post about this topic

-• Always get help from admin if you need to initiate a restraint or have commenced a restraint
+Always get help from admin if you need to initiate a restraint or have commenced a restraint.
+Ideally, only admin should be restraining students as a last resort.
+The majority of escalations can be prevented through trauma informed teaching practices and by taking preventative steps.

 Situations where you are alone in the classroom with a student

-• Send a text message or email to admin that Joe Bloggs is in your classroom.
+Ring, send a text message or email admin that Joe Bloggs is in your classroom.

-• It’s a good idea to have them at the back of the classroom or a considerable distance away from you if you are just minding them.
+It’s a good idea to have a student at the back of the classroom or a considerable distance away from you if you are just minding them.

 Situations where you are driving students

-• Never drive a student in your car.
+Never drive a student in your car by yourself.

 Social media